I2PC/docs/docs/Installation/Troubleshooting/index.rst

-Error installing scipion-em-xmipp in jdk-devel
+Error installing scipion-em-xmipp in devel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If an error like this arise: